cutz-j/T-GD/README.md

 cd ..
 ```

+For the PGGAN dataset, we have contact with the original author about opening the dataset, and waiting for a reply.
+After respond we will upload the PGGAN datset in future.

 ## Download pre-trained model weights
 The pretrained weights can be downloaded by running the file in dataset or here.